 The key to these noodles is in the cooking.
 If you don’t do it right, they turn out slippery and rubbery, and they smell bad.
 YUCK.
 In addition, it is important to keep in mind that they will never be quite like ‘real’ pasta, so if that is what you are expecting, you will be disappointed.
 However, if you are an HCGer, and/or you live a low carb life style, Miracle Noodles are really yummy and a great addition to any meal plan.
 I consider them essential 🙂 For someone like me, who hasn’t eaten pasta in years, they truly are a miracle food.

 I am a firm believer in the HCG OP (original protocol by Doctor Simeons), however I do believe that everyone is different, and whatever protocol works for you, that is great!
-I have never eaten these noodles during P2 / VCLD (phase 2, the very low calorie diet), however I do know that other people have successfully included them in the protocol.
+In my last round, I ate these noodles during P2 / VCLD (phase 2, the very low calorie diet), and they did not seem to slow my weight loss down.
 You have to see what works for you.
 I have eaten them during ‘Limbo’ (what I call the 3 days when you have finished using your HCG, but you are still on the VCLD) in order to squelch my hunger.
 They worked great, and I did not gain weight from them.

-In addition, I ate them almost daily in P3, and into P4, and they continue to be a favorite food for me when added to many varied recipes.
+In addition, I eat them almost daily in P3, and into P4, and they continue to be a favorite food for me when added to many varied recipes.

 So, what is the key to making them?
 The most important thing is to get all of the water out of them and to then mix them with other things in such a way that they gain flavor.
 I love them so much that I am including my basic recipe here along with a few variations, because I really think that they can be a good food option for HCGers and anyone wanting to limit their carbohydrate intake.

-- Open the package(s) over the sink because there is liquid in the bag. (*I always use the Angel Hair noodles) and pour the wet noodles into a colander.
+- Open the package(s) over the sink because there is liquid in the bag. (*My favorites are the Angel Hair & the Fettuccini noodles) and pour the wet noodles into a colander.
 They smell really bad.
 I recommend throwing the packaging in an outside, sealed trashcan or they will smell up your house!